Fire and rescue services

 It's illegal to take photos of military facilities, or to take photos in and around airports.

-Some prescription or over-the-counter drugs are illegal in The Gambia.
+Some prescription or over-the-counter drugs are illegal.
 Penalties can be severe, including heavy fines or jail terms.
-See Health
+See Health.

 Same-sex relationships are illegal.
 Penalties include jail terms from five years to life.

-There has been an increase in discrimination in The Gambia, including by officials.
+There has been an increase in discrimination, including by government officials.

 More information: